Last Update: 25. August 2023

 1. Validity of the GTC

-c.
-A “Consumer” within the meaning of these GTC is any natural person who enters into a legal transaction for purposes that are predominantly neither attributable to his commercial nor to his independent professional activity.
+- A “Consumer” within the meaning of these GTC is any natural person who enters into a legal transaction for purposes that are predominantly neither attributable to his commercial nor to his independent professional activity.

-d.
-“Entrepreneur” within the meaning of the GTC is a natural or legal person or a partnership with legal capacity who, when concluding a legal transaction, acts in the exercise of his commercial or self-employed professional activity.
+- “Entrepreneur” within the meaning of the GTC is a natural or legal person or a partnership with legal capacity who, when concluding a legal transaction, acts in the exercise of his commercial or self-employed professional activity.

-2. Contact and service options
+2. Contact and service details

-Phone: +41 43 343 44 44
+- Phone number: +41 43 343 44 44

 3. General Information on Offers and Orders

-b.
-Customers are responsible for ensuring that the details they provide are accurate and for notifying any changes to the Vendor if they are necessary for the Vendor’s fulfillment of the contract.
+- Customers are responsible for ensuring that the details they provide are accurate and for notifying any changes to the Vendor if they are necessary for the Vendor’s fulfilment of the contract.
 In particular, Customers are responsible for ensuring that the e-mail and delivery addresses they provide are accurate and that any obstructions to receipt for which Customers are responsible are taken into account accordingly (e.g. by checking the spam folder of the email software used).

-c.
-Customers are requested to carefully read and observe the instructions during the ordering process and, if necessary, to use the available support functions of their software and hardware (e.g. magnification or read-aloud functions).
+- Customers are requested to carefully read and observe the instructions during the ordering process and, if necessary, to use the available support functions of their software and hardware (e.g. magnification or read-aloud functions).
 Required information will be appropriately identified as such by the Seller for the Customers (e.g. by optical highlighting and/or asterisk signs).
 Until the order is submitted, the Customers can change and view the product selection and their entries at any time, as well as go back in the ordering process or cancel the ordering process altogether.
-For this purpose, the Customers can use the available and common functions of their software and/or end device (e.g. the forward and back buttons of the browser or keyboard, mouse, and gesture functions on mobile devices).
+For this purpose, the Customers can use the available and common functions of their software and/or end device (e.g. the forward and back buttons of the browser or keyboard, mouse and gesture functions on mobile devices).
 Furthermore, unwanted entries can be corrected by canceling the ordering process.

 4. Ordering Process and Conclusion of Contract

-a.
-The Customer can select from the products offered in the Vendor’s assortment to the Customer and collect them in a so-called shopping basket.
+- The Customer can select from the products offered in the Vendor’s assortment to the Customer and collect them in a so-called shopping basket.
 In the selection within the shopping basket, the product selection can be changed, e.g. deleted.
 Otherwise, the customer can initiate the completion of the order process.

-b.
-By clicking on the button that concludes the ordering process, the Customer makes a binding offer to the Vendor to purchase the products in the shopping basket.
+- By clicking on the button that concludes the ordering process, the Customer makes a binding offer to the Vendor to purchase the products in the shopping basket.

 5. Contract Text and Contract Language